dain20000222/Author_verification/README.md

 ```
 You must download the glove.6B.100d.txt file for the Glove embedding from [Here](https://www.kaggle.com/datasets/sawarn69/glove6b100dtxt )

-To train the GRU Authorship Verification model can be executed using the gru_train.ipynb Jupyter notebook.
+To train the GRU Authorship Verification model run the gru_train.ipynb Jupyter notebook.